launchdarkly/ld-intellij/README.md

 ## Setup

-- Generate a [LaunchDarkly Personal Access Token](https://app.launchdarkly.com/settings/authorization/tokens/new) with a writer role(if toggling flags).
+- Generate a [LaunchDarkly Personal Access Token](https://docs.launchdarkly.com/home/account-security/api-access-tokens) with a writer role (if toggling flags).
 Example policy is below:

 ```
 [
   {
-    "resources": ["proj/*"],
+    "effect": "allow",
     "actions": ["viewProject"],
-    "effect": "allow"
+    "resources": ["proj/*"]
   },
   {
-    "resources": ["proj/*:env/*:flag/*"],
-    "actions": ["updateOn", "updateFallthrough", "updateOffVariation"],
-    "effect": "allow"
+    "effect": "allow",
+    "actions": [
+      "updateOn",
+      "updateFallthrough",
+      "updateOffVariation"
+    ],
+    "resources": ["proj/*:env/*:flag/*"]
   }
 ]

 ```

-- Under `Preferences` -> `LaunchDarkly` add the Access Token then click apply.
-A list of Projects and Environments should populate if the key has the correct permissions or an error show in the drop down.
-The environment list will auto update based on the Project selected.
+- Under <kbd>Preferences</kbd> > <kbd>LaunchDarkly</kbd> add the Access Token and then click <kbd>Apply</kbd>.
+  A list of projects and environments will populate if the token has the correct permissions.
+The `Environment` list will automatically update based on the `Project` selected.